 3. Create reflection snowballs

-This one’s not for the faint of heart, but in the right class it can be a fun way to shake things up.
-After a mini lecture or presentation, all your students write a key reflection on a sheet of paper and crumple it up.
+This activity may not work with current health regulations, but it can be adapted for the new reality.
+In the pre-COVID version, after a mini lecture or presentation, all your students write a key reflection on a sheet of paper and crumple it up.
 Then they toss their papers to the other side of the room.
 Once students catch a “snowball,” they read it, add something new and repeat.
+If health regulations make this ill advised, or if your students are online, use randomized breakout rooms in your conferencing software to get students to pair up and share their reflections.
+Here’s how breakout rooms work in Zoom.

 Portfolio building is a mainstay of arts programs, where students need concrete ways to demonstrate the breadth of their knowledge and experience.
 But the act of choosing one’s best work – and articulating why – can increase reflection in many schools of study.